International Coffee Day: Some Coffee Lovers Pick DIY Over Cafes

 Photo Credit: Unsplash

 For architect Prachi Parekh, her love for coffee started in coffee shops and moved to the homemade cup.
 "My husband and I fell in love with coffee when we spent time in coffee shops during our travels and when we stayed in London for some time.
 We are both architects and would enjoy the vibe and casualness of coffee shops.
-As our love for coffee grew and after buying our machines, we seek out coffee shops to enjoy a different flavour or brewing technique of coffee but we are feel increasingly dissatisfied with the coffee available in most cafés.
+As our love for coffee grew and after we bought advanced coffee machines at home, we seek out coffee shops to enjoy a different flavour or brewing technique of coffee but we are feel increasingly dissatisfied with the coffee available in most cafés.
 We still have coffee shop lists for each place we travel to - often for simply checking out the design of different spaces, having something to eat along with getting a caffeine fix,” she says.

 “We have also seen a rise in price for the beans we buy.
 India is till cheaper than most other countries with have visited but it is bordering on becoming a luxury for the middle class to try out good quality coffee.
 After trying a lot of different coffees over the last 6-7 years, we have narrowed in on the monsoon Malabar from Hebbey Coffee.
 For us, this specific coffee gives us the best mouthfeel, body, flavour and richness as compared to others we have tried.”